What is Geological Sequestration?

 This icon means that a scientist or researchers who is an expert in the field has approved our answer to the FAQ.
 We include the person's name and a link so that you can read more about that person and the research that he or she does.

 When you see this icon, it means that we've checked another website for accuracy.
-We may suggest you look there for more information or for a different perspective, but either way you can count on the link as a quality source.
+We may suggest you look there for more information or a different perspective, and you can depend on the link as a quality source.
+For example, if you click on the link to the right, you'll be directed to a CCS program that's developed an extensive, but easy to understand glossary of terms having to do with CCS.